-Code Reference: G-S.1. (d) For not built-for-purpose, software based devices and all software-based devices (or equipment) manufactured as of January 1, 2022: 32.20. the cur rent software version or revision identifier designation.
+Yes No N/A Abbreviations for the word "Serial" shall, as a minimum, begin with the lette "S," and abbreviations for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., S/N, SN, Ser.
+No, and S No.) Code Reference: G- S.1. (d) purpose, software based devices shall be marked with the following. tive January 1, 2022, this will apply to all software-based devices (or 1.7. the curr ent software version or revision identifier designation.
 Yes No N/A 1.7.1.
 The version or revision identifier shall be prefaced by the word "Version" or "Revision" as appropriate and either word may be followed by the word "Number."
 Yes No N/A If the equipment is capable of displaying the version or revision identifier but is unable to meet the formatting requirement, through the NTEP type evaluation process, other options may be deemed acceptable and described in the CC.
 Yes No N/A If this option is used, describe the option below: 1.7.2.
 The version or revision identifier shall be continuously displayed or be accessible via the display.
 Instructions for displaying the version or revision identifier shall be described in the CC.
 As an alternative, permanently marking the version or revision identifier shall be acceptable providing the device does not always have an integral interface to communicate the version or revision identifier.
-If this option is used, describe the option below: ☐ Yes ☐ No ☐ N/A 1.7.3.
+If this option is used, describe the option below: ☐ Yes ☐ No ☐ N/A .
+1.7.3.
 The aA bbreviations for the word "Version" shall, as a minimum, begin with the letter "V." Abbreviations for the word "Revision" shall, as a minimum, begin with the letter "R." The abbreviations for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., No or No.).
-Prefix lettering may be initial capitals, all capitals, or all lowercase.
-Yes No N/A Code Reference: G-S.1. (e) P Certificate of Conformance (CC) Number or a corresponding CC addendum for devices that have (or will have) a CC.
-Yes No N/A Yes No N/A
+Prefix lettering may be initial capitals, all capitals, or all lowercase. ☐ Yes ☐ No ☐ N/A Code Reference: G-S.1. (e)

+TEP Certificate of Conformance (CC) Number or a corresponding CC addendum Yes No N/A er for devices that have (or will have) a CC.
 1.8.1.
 The number shall be prefaced by the terms "NTEP CC," "CC," or "Approval."
-These terms may be followed by the word "Number" or an abbreviation for the word "Number."
+Yes No N/A These terms may be followed by the word "Number" or an abbreviation for the word "Number."
 1.8.2.
-The abbreviation for the word "Number" shall as a minimum begin with the letter "N" (e.g., No or No.) e must have an area, either on the identification plate or on the device itself, suitable plication of the Certificate of Conformance Number. \square Yes \square No \square N/A a for the CC number is not part of an identification plate, then note its intended elow and how it will be applied.
-21. Location of CC Number if not located with the identification information:
+The abbreviation for the word "Number" shall as a minimum begin with the letter "N" (e.g., No or No.) e must have an area, either on the identification plate or on the device itself, suitable plication of the Certificate of Conformance Number. \Box Yes \Box No \Box N/A a for the CC number is not part of an identification plate, then note its intended below and how it will be applied.
+1.8.3.
+Location of CC Number if not located with the identification information: